-On the beach, you will almost certainly spot a sea turtle nest.
-More than 2,000 have been identified already this year!
+On the beach, you will almost certainly will spot a sea turtle nest during spring, summer and fall.
+Last year, more than 12,000 were identified!

 The north entrance is the road less traveled, although it offers a more diverse selection of activities and sightseeing.

-There are five beach parking lots with limited parking along the six-mile beach road.
+There are five beach parking lots with limited parking along the six-mile beach road below the park entrance.
 Roadside parking is strictly prohibited outside the designated areas.

 During the week, you rarely have a problem finding parking in the limited number of lots that provide access to the beach.
 But on weekends, plan to arrive early, especially if your destination is the southernmost Lot No. 5.